riscv/docs-dev-guide/README.md

 pandoc source_file.tex destination_file.adoc
 ```

-After that first step, you must open the file using a text editor with a good asciidoc linter and clean it up.
+After that first step, you must open the file using a text editor with a good AsciiDoc linter and clean it up.

-You can find a list of text editors that support asciidoc authoring in the asciidoc/asciidoctor documentation:
+You can find a list of text editors that support AsciiDoc authoring in its documentation at https://docs.asciidoctor.org/asciidoctor/latest/tooling/, and a more comprehensive list at https://github.com/bodiam/awesome-asciidoc.

 While pandoc does a reasonably good job, there are always documentation nits that must be addressed.